Tony91590/xqrepack-Multi-Lang-ax3600/README.md

 Usage
 =======

-1. Download the firmware(s) from miwifi.com.
+1. Download the firmware from miwifi.com.
-   It should be something like `miwifi_r3600_firmware_xxx_yyy.bin`.
+   It should be something like `miwifi_r3600_firmware_xxxx_y.y.yyy.bin` or `miwifi_rm1800_firmware_xxxx_y.y.yyy.bin`.
-   Put it/them to `orig-firmwares` directory.

-2. Run `make` to build archives of patched firmwares.
-   Parallel build not supported!
-   This will build patched images with following naming convention:
-   - `<firmware_image_name>+SSH.zip`: patched with original `repack-squashfs.sh` script, which enables SSH and does its best to disable Xiaomi functions/bloatware
-   - `<firmware_image_name>+SSH+MI.zip`: enables SSH, but leaves Xiaomi functions intact, only ota predownload is disabled
-   - `<firmware_image_name>+SSH+opt.zip`, `<firmware_image_name>+SSH+MI+opt.zip`: same as the respective two above, with additionally `/opt` directory created

-3. After extracting a generated archive of your liking, you will get `r3600-raw-img.bin` file.
+2. Use the `ubireader_extract_images` utility from ubi_reader to unpack the UBI image from the firmware.
+   Technically there's junk at the front, but the script will ignore it:

+        ubireader_extract_images -w miwifi_r3600_firmware_xxx_yyy.bin

+    The unpacked files will be in the `ubifs-root/miwifi_r3600_firmware...` directory.

+3. Patch the rootfs using the `repack-squashfs.sh` script:

+        fakeroot -- ./repack-squashfs.sh ubifs-root/miwifi_r3600_firmware.../img-264..._vol-ubi_rootfs.ubifs

+   The script will create a new	squashfs image with the `.new` suffix.
+   You will need `fakeroot` in order to create files and devices as `root`.
+You _could_ also run this script as `root`, but please don't.

+4. Recombine the kernel and patched rootfs with `ubinize.sh`:

+   for R3600:

+        ./ubinize.sh ubifs-root/miwifi_r3600_firmware.../...kernel.ubifs \
+                     ubifs-root/miwifi_r3600_firmware.../...ubi_rootfs.ubifs.new

+   for RM1800:

+        ./ubinize.sh ubifs-root/miwifi_rm1800_firmware.../...kernel.ubifs \
+                     ubifs-root/miwifi_rm1800_firmware.../...ubi_rootfs.ubifs.new \
+                     --data

+   Note the use of the `.ubifs.new` file.
+   The combined output file will be `r3600-raw-img.bin`, even if you are using a rm1800 image!

-   Flash this file directly into the router using SSH.
+5. Flash this file directly into the router using SSH.
    You cannot use the web UI because this is a raw image, and more importantly has no signature.

    If you are using a recently xqrepack'ed firmware, you can use the `xqflash` utility on the router to flash an update image: